erandafdo94/Data-table-bulk-CRUD/README.md

 # SingaTest

+Data grid bulk crud using asp.net and jquery.

 1. Clone repo.
 2. Crate a local database on SQL server under the name “Bmwtest”
 3. Change the connectionstring on web.config according to you local machine.